 Outdoor venues are often located away of other facilities.
 Know where you are going BEFORE you leave home.
 Don't count on your GPS; there may not BE a reliable street address to enter.
 Check out a Maps app.
 Get clear directions in advance.

 Try to arrive early: fifteen to thirty min. at least.
 Traffic can be unpredictable.
 Allow time for surprises.
 For Country USA and EAA the police often re-route traffic patterns to handle the unusual loads which the local roads aren't designed for.
 Don't assume it won't be different than you remember, especially as showtime approaches.
 Heavy traffic means traffic jams.
 We still expect you to be ON TIME.
 If it seems you might be late, call the cell phone number of the Steward, which also means you should get cell phone numbers BEFORE you leave home!
 If all else fails contact the B.A., but don't be surprised if he isn't there.
 He may be working the show you are headed for!

-It is usually very warm, and you may be working outside and often away from a water source.
+As mentioned above, it is usually very warm and you may be working outside and often away from a water source.
 Bring a bottle of water and sunscreen.
 Check weather in case raingear is in order.
 Bring the usual tools; gloves, a multi-tool or screwdriver and pliers, a crescent wrench, and maybe other tools needed to get the job done.
 You may find yourself building a stage before setting up the show.
 Lunch may be provided, but don't count on it.
 Lunch if not provided will be 1 hour long.
 Restaurants are often some distance away, so many people bring a bag lunch.
 Make sure you have a good cooler or bring non-perishable food.
 A sandwich left in a hot car is not good!